Babiana pauciflora

-Babiana pauciflora is a perennial flowering plant and geophyte belonging to the genus Babiana.
+Babiana pauciflora is a perennial flowering plant of up to 10 cm that is assigned to the Iridaceae family.
 The species is endemic to the Northern Cape and the Western Cape.
-It occurs on the Bokkeveld Mountains escarpment and is part of the renosterveld.
+It occurs on the Bokkeveld Mountains escarpment where it grows in the vegetation type called renosterveld.
 The species has lost habitat to wheat cultivation in the past; currently, the cultivation of olives and grain products is a threat.
 The plants on the road shoulders are also threatened by maintenance.